-PEAS started operations in Zambia in 2011 opening two secondary schools in the Copperbelt.
-Due to a beneficial public private partnership deal (PPP) with the Zambian government that funded 90% of cost per student, the Costa Foundation were keen to invest in coffee-growing communities in Zambia.
-This meant that the Northern Province where the coffee is grown became the new area for PEAS Zambia’s focus.
+PEAS started operations in Zambia in 2011 by opening two secondary schools in the Copperbelt.
+Due to a beneficial public private partnership deal (PPP) with the Zambian government, which funded 90% of the cost per student, the Costa Foundation were keen to invest in coffee-growing communities in Zambia.
+This meant that the Northern Province, where coffee is grown, became the new area for PEAS Zambia’s focus.

-There are two coffee farms in the Northern Province, one of which is Kasama Coffee and this is where PEAS Zambia’s third school has been built.
+There are two coffee farms in the Northern Province.
+One of these is Kasama Coffee, where PEAS Zambia’s third school has been built.
 Funded by a number of donors (Costa Foundation, SITA Foundation, Coins Foundation and OLAM Coffee) the school opened in February 2018 and was at capacity almost from day one.

-The school is to a high spec as required by the government and includes a 4 classroom block, 3 laboratories, an ICT room, kitchen, sickbay, staff room, admin room, sanitation, water, solar power, text books and learning aids.
+The school is to a very high specification (as required by the government) and includes a four classroom block, three laboratories, an ICT room, kitchen, sick bay, staff room, administration room, sanitation, fresh water, solar power, text books and learning aids.

-Officially inaugurated by all of the donors plus many local dignitaries and government representatives, the school is a genuine beacon within the community.
+Officially inaugurated by all of the donors, plus many local dignitaries and government representatives, the school is a genuine beacon within the community.
 In fact, so successful is the school, that the Costa Foundation trustees are already looking to expand it.

 More stories from across the world

 Change a life today.
 Donate online, by text or bank BACS.

 Even the smallest amount of money can be used to change a child’s life.

 Every penny we receive in donations can help give a child access to education to improve not only their life, but the life of their entire community.